-Between Fall 2013 and Fall 2014, 82 of the wells had water level changes.
-Of these, 19 wells recorded a water level increase of more than five feet, 4 recorded a decline of more than five feet, and 59 recorded little or no change.
-Of the 19 wells showing a large increase in water levels, approximately approximately 10 are in the Beaumont Basin, while two are in the Banning Canyon Basin, one in the Singleton Basin, and the rest in the Cabazon Basin.
-Several are relatively close downstream of the Beaumont Cherry Valley recharge facility, and are likely influenced by the imported water recharged at that facility.
-Of the four wells showing declines of more than five feet, two of them are in the Beaumont Basin, one in the South Beaumont, and one in the San Timoteo Basin.
+Between Fall 2014 and Fall 2015, approximately 80 of the wells had water level changes, including a number of sites with multiple wells.
+Of these, seven sites had wells that recorded a water level increase of more than five feet, 13 recorded a decline of more than five feet, and 60 recorded little or no change.
+Of the seven wells showing a large increase in water levels, approximately 4 are in the Beaumont Basin, while one is in the Banning Canyon Basin.
+Of the 13 wells showing declines of more than five feet, five of them are in the Beaumont Basin, one in the San Timoteo, four are in the Cabazon, and three in the Banning Bench Basin.
 These are depicted on Figure 11.